What Makes Us Unique

 Department Support and Mentorship

-Nina Schor, M.D., Ph.D., Chair of the Department of Pediatrics, takes a personal interest in our fellows.
-She meets quarterly with fellows from our 11 subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
+The Chair of the Department of Pediatrics and Vice Chair of Education meet quarterly with fellows from our 11 subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
 The Department of Pediatrics provides financial support for each fellow to present at one national conference per year as this contributes to their professional development and hones their presentation and networking skills.

 State-of-the-Art Children's Hospital

-Golisano Children's Hospital at URMC is building a freestanding state-of-the-art children’s hospital scheduled to be completed in 2015.
-It will encompass nearly 245,000 square feet of space dedicated to children and their families.
-The new pediatric cardiac catheterization and electrophysiology laboratory, operating rooms, and the pediatric cardiac intensive care unit will open in the new building in 2016.
+Golisano Children's Hospital at URMC opened a freestanding state-of-the-art children’s hospital in 2015.
+It encompasses nearly 245,000 square feet of space dedicated to children and their families.
+In Phase II, the new pediatric cardiac catheterization and electrophysiology laboratory, operating rooms, and the pediatric cardiac intensive care unit will open in the new building in 2017.